kkimofficial/adverb/README.md

 ## Introduction

-It is a very basic attempt to provide pipe functionality similar to R magrittr library and it's %>% operator
+It is a very basic attempt to provide pipe functionality similar to R magrittr library and it's %>% operator.
+I believe chaining significantly improves code readability in cases when there are a lot of nested brackets.

 ## Installation